Feast: Preparing to Rule (1993)

 God shows that He is re-creating Himself.
 There is a new creation going on, and the pioneer of that creation is the Second Adam—Jesus Christ.
 We are being created in His image.

-Then the third sermon took the subject of sanctification.
+Then the third sermon took ["Going On to Perfection"] the subject of sanctification.
 It is not something we talk about a lot, but yet, we are talking about it all the time.
 I say that we are not talking about it a lot, because we do not use the word very often.
 It is sort of a Protestant nicey-nice word that some have been familiar with, but not really understanding what it is.
 All along, we have been calling it, “Going on to perfection.”
 We have called it growing and overcoming.

 Ritenbaugh began to introduce a “new” term to many people—holiness.
 They are all synonyms for the same thing.
 The Bible basically calls it, sanctification.
 And the word sanctification means, setting apart.
 We found the dictionary definition from the Interpreter’s Dictionary of the Bible, that sanctification is both a state and a process.
-And what we want to concentrate on is the process, not the state, because once you have received the Holy Spirit of God, you have moved passed the state of sanctification (although we never really leave it).
+And what we want to concentrate on is the process, not the state, because once you have received the Holy Spirit of God, you have moved passed the state of justification (although we never really leave it).
 We are always justified before God, so long as we are under the blood of Jesus Christ.
 We have access to God because of that, and we can communicate with Him, and we have the ability to become just like He is through the process of sanctification.

 God gives His Spirit to sanctify us, and then be the power, aid, guide, or whatever is needed, to take us through the process of sanctification until we are holy like God is holy.
 That is the aim right now.
 The perfection of Jesus Christ to become holy as God is holy.

 I mentioned to you that the word holiness comes from the same word as “sanctification.”
-Both of these come from the Greek word, “hagios.”
+Both of these come from the Greek word hagios.
 And I should inject here that all of its cognates, which is nothing more than a related word that comes from the same root, has the basic meaning of, “to be set apart.”

 There are reasons why things are set apart.
 And that is what is important to us right now.